AnmolBansalDEV/AnmolBansalDEV/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently a Frontend Engineer at Zaubar
+- 👨🏽‍💻 I’m currently a Full stack Engineer at Holonym
-- 🌱 I love Typescript and Vue/Nuxt, currently exploring Web3 and DevOps
+- 🌱 I love Typescript, React/Next and Vue/Nuxt, currently exploring Rust and DevOps
 - 📫 Shoot your questions at [anmolbansal1807@gmail.com](mailto:anmolbansal1807@gmail.com)

 <br />